spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/support/training/onboarding_hybrid_path_checkpoints.html.md

 ---
 layout: handbook-page-toc
-title: Support Learning & Training
+title: Support Hybrid Learning Path Checkpoint
-description: Support Engineers completing hybrid model path checkpoints
+description: "Checkpoints for new starters who are working through their support hybrid learning path.
+This is a guide only, progress is not linear."
 ---

 ## On this page